Homological stability of topological moduli spaces: Configuration spaces

-\begin{rem} Inspired by work of Betley \cite{Betley}, Palmer \cite{Palmer} proved homological stability for $\Conf^\pi_n(W)$ in the case of $\pi$ being a trivial fibration for coefficient systems of finite degree on $\cB^\pi(W)^\sharp$ with a surjectivity range agreeing with ours.
-However, his result includes split injectivity in all degrees---a phenomenon special to configuration spaces and not captured by our general approach.
-In Remark 1.13, Palmer suspects stability for coefficient systems of finite degree on $\cB^\pi(W)$. \cref{theorem:configurationspaces} confirms this and extends his result to a significantly larger class of coefficient systems and nontrivial labels. \end{rem}
+\begin{rem} Inspired by work of Betley \cite{Betley}, Palmer \cite{Palmer} proved homological stability for $\Conf^\pi_n(W)$ for trivial fibrations $\pi$ and coefficient systems of finite degree on $\cB^\pi(W)^\sharp$.
+His a surjectivity range agreeing with ours, but his result includes split injectivity in all degrees---a phenomenon special to configuration spaces and not captured by our general approach.
+In Remark 1.13, Palmer suspects stability for coefficient systems of finite degree on $\cB^\pi(W)$. \cref{theorem:configurationspaces} confirms this and extends his result to a larger class of coefficient systems and nontrivial labels. \end{rem}